 Bottlenose dolphin – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS

 With a quarter of the world’s dolphin population visiting Scottish waters, the seas around the Outer Hebrides offer some of the best locations in the UK for spotting bottlenose dolphins.
-In fact, the Hebridean Whale trail, which has mapped the best locations for spotting whales and dolphins, lists locations in Harris where whales and dolphins are routinely seen from land.
+The Hebridean Whale trail – which has mapped the best locations for spotting whales and dolphins – lists several locations in Harris where whales and dolphins are routinely seen from land.
 Bottlenose dolphins frequently swim beside ferries.
 So if you’re travelling from the mainland by boat, make sure you get a window seat!
 Alternatively, you can take a dedicated dolphin watching trip by boat.
 There are a number of companies offering cruises, Stornoway Seafari and Hebridean Adventures offer an up-to-date list and good opportunities to spot bottlenose dolphins.
 The boats aren’t allowed to disturb the dolphins so take some binoculars.